slowe4583/QuizKnows/htdocs/readme.txt

 1) Upload files into HTDOCS in XAMPP
 2) Main page is localhost/index.php
 3) In PHPMyAdmin create table in flaschards/docs/flashcardtable.sql

-Steps to be me made still)
+4) All .php files of importance that are septible to change are in htdocs/flashcards/pages Steps to be me made still)
 Switch my database with our database (very simply, but currently do not have time).